trucomanx/text_to_speech_program/README.full.md

 ### 1.2.b.
 Install the package pip

-To install the package from `pypi`, follow the instructions below:
+To install the package from [pypi](https://pypi.org/project/text-to-speech-program), follow the instructions below:

 ```bash